Listen to Les McKeown read this blog post:

-In our previous post I described how you can become 9 times more effective in the most important area of business growth (making decisions) by either developing a decision-making system, learning pattern recognition, or better still, developing a pattern-recognition system.
+In a previous post I described how you can become 9 times more effective in the most important area of organization growth (making decisions) by either developing a decision-making system, learning pattern recognition, or better still, developing a pattern-recognition-based system.

-I foolishly concluded by venturing that I might today try to explain how to develop pattern recognition skills – if I could boil it down to blog post length.
+I foolishly concluded that post by venturing that I might today try to explain how to develop pattern recognition skills – if I could boil it down to blog post length.

 I’m willing to give it a try, with the understanding that given the depth and range of the topic, I’m almost certainly going to fail in some part.
 Here goes: